 There are several factors that can contribute to excessive friction, including the type of bedding you use, how you wash and dry your sheets, and even your sleeping position.
 Furthermore, any rough surfaces like spiky body hair or calloused feet can also create more friction.

 For example, if you use flannel sheets or heavy blankets, these fabrics can rub against your sheets and cause friction that leads to pilling.

-Using harsh detergents or fabric softeners can damage the fibers in your sheets and cause them to break down over time.
+Using harsh detergents or fabric softeners can damage the fibres in your sheets and cause them to break down over time.

 When you use harsh detergents, the chemicals can strip away the natural oils and protective coatings on your sheets, leaving them more vulnerable to wear and tear.
 This can make them more likely to pill, especially if they are already made from lower-quality materials.

 Using high heat when drying your bed sheets is another factor that can contribute to pilling.
-When you expose your sheets to high heat in the dryer, it can cause the fibers to become brittle and more prone to breakage.
-This can lead to pilling, as the broken fibers on the surface of the sheets begin to ball up and form little knots.
+When you expose your sheets to high heat in the dryer, it can cause the fibres to become brittle and more prone to breakage.
+This can lead to pilling, as the broken fibres on the surface of the sheets begin to ball up and form little knots.

 The Percale Sheet Set in Wheat on the Lexi Tufted Bed.

 While investing in high-quality sheets may require a larger up-front investment, it can ultimately save you money in the long run by reducing the need to replace your bedding frequently.